Xcraft-Inc/xcraft.ch/content/xcraft/infrastructure/client.md

 })();
 ```

-As explained in the [backends](/xcraft/infrastructure/backends) article, there
+As explained in the [backends](/xcraft/infrastructure/backends) section, there
 are two backends: **EventEmitter** and **Axon**.
 It makes sense to always use
 the `ee` backend when we are connecting to the server of our own process.
 But of
 course, in the case of an other process, `axon` is mandatory (see the previous